lambdacdm/lambdacdm/README.md

 I'm Xiang Li.
 Nice to meet you in github!

+See my personal website: https://lambdacdm.github.io/home

-See my CV in this webpage: https://lambdacdm.github.io/homepage/
+Also see my CV in this webpage: https://lambdacdm.github.io/homepage/

 If you are a fan of Chinese pop music, see https://lambdacdm.github.io/Music-Laboratory/